z1ming/LeetCode-Notebook/README_en.md

 - Wechat: 🔰925730493
 - Get your own LeetCode submission code in one click and upload it to Github, [click here](https://github.com/ML-ZimingMeng/LeetCodeCN-Submissions-Crawler).
 - In order to bring the best reading experience, this article follows[「中文文案排版指北」](https://github.com/mzlogin/chinese-copywriting-guidelines).
-- For more Markdown syntax, please see [Official Documentation](https://www.markdownguide.org/basic-syntax/).
 - Thank you for reading the "LeetCode-Python3 Problem Solutions" instruction manual, and I wish you a happy reading!